hsddlz/examples/imagenet/README.md

 ## Training

-To train a model, run `main.py` with the desired model architecture and the path to the ImageNet dataset:
+To train a conventional model, run `main.py` with the desired model architecture and the path to the ImageNet dataset:

 ```bash
 python main.py -a resnet18 [imagenet-folder with train and val folders]